nawawy/midas_task/README.md

-# AI/ML Data Engineer Take-Home Assignment
+# Midas AI AI/ML Data Engineer Take-Home Assignment

 ## Overview
 This repository contains a solution for an AI/ML Data Engineer role assignment, aimed at building a data ingestion pipeline for processing investor relations documents (PDFs and PPTs).
 The objective is to fetch, parse, and transform unstructured data into semantic chunks suitable for a Retrieval-Augmented Generation (RAG) system.